FCOO/leaflet-preload/README.md

 ## Description
-This package is used for...
+This package is used for preloading images for TileLayers in Leaflet to improve user experience e.g. on slow connections

 ## Installation
 ### bower